Chapter 17 : Meet the Malfoys.

 “Do you have a problem with silence?”
 Scorpius asked me curiously.
 We had finished our food, and were now on the bed, me lying on my stomach, Scorpius propped up against the headboard.

-I sent him a smile in response, and after that, we delved back into the no talking thing we both disliked.
+I sent him a smile in response, and after that, we delved back into the silence we both disliked.
 I rested my chin on my hands.

 “You bothered yet?”
 Scorpius asked me after a while, chuckling.
 I rolled my eyes at him and pushed myself up to a seated position.